jahuk/bet-platform-react/README.md

-## Bet Platform AngularJS
+## Bet Platform React

 A simple app to track bet results for UEFA EURO 2016.

 ## Motivation

-Learn AngularJS, track bet results and have fun.
+Learn React, track bet results and have fun.

 ## How it works?